 I apologize for falling off the face of the blogging world.
-The last two weeks of India were spectacular and very busy.
+The last two weeks of India were spectacular and busy.
 We were all working very diligently on our final paper and presentation about a global public health topic of our choosing.
-Surprisingly, this assignment was one of many highlights for me.
+This was one of many highlights for me.

 Not to fret!
 I have not abandoned my plan to continue the 29 Days of India series.
 I have all the memories saved on a word doc, so the posts will not be any less detailed.
 However, I have some bad news.
 I plan on finishing the series in late June and early July.
-I will set a date here so that I can keep my promise: July 7, 2014 is the latest that I will upload the rest.
 Sorry to the people I told I would finish in the week after our return to the US

 At first, I was mad at myself for not working on anything med school related in India because the stress immediately hit me when I stepped onto US soils.
 The jet lag and sickness I contracted from the airplane did not help this matter.
 But as my mind cleared after a few days of recovery, I wanted to believe there are no regrets.